-a.
 Yes, you will just need to attach an acknowledgement to the document.
-You can do this by handwriting one (sample text can be found in the Notary Public Handbook), or using a rubber stamp that contains text for the acknowledgment where the notary then completes the proper fields by hand.
+You can do this by handwriting one (sample text can be found in the Notary Public Handbook or the Appendix in this document), or using a rubber stamp that contains text for the acknowledgment where the notary then completes the proper fields by hand.

-32. How do I update changes to my information such as my name and/or address?
+32. How do I update changes to my information such as my nameand/or address?